kvarak/dnd/docs/_Classes/bard.md

 You can animate a number of portrait-soldiers equal to Charisma modifier.
 Every 24 hours, you must expend a spell slot for each in order to maintain the soul link that animates them, adjusting their hit point maximum and AC if necessary, or they crumble to dust.

 ### Legion’s Defense
-Starting at 6th level, your control over your portrait-soldiers improves.
+Your control over your portrait-soldiers improves.
 Whenever a creature would provoke an opportunity attack from a portrait-soldier, you can use your ***reaction*** to enable the soldier to make the attack.

 Also, whenever two or more of your portrait-soldiers make a saving throw against the same effect and one succeeds, the others also succeed automatically.

 ### Personal Unity
-Starting at 14th level, the soul link with your portrait-soldiers becomes more efficient, enabling you to unlock the latent power within them.
+The soul link with your portrait-soldiers becomes more efficient, enabling you to unlock the latent power within them.
 You can now animate a number of portrait-soldiers equal to twice your Charisma modifier.

 Whenever you cast a spell, you can use one of your portrait-soldiers as the point of origin or as a vessel to deliver the spell.
 Whenever a portrait-soldier would take damage, you can use your ***reaction*** to channel your life energy into it.
 It gains temporary hit points equal to the number of hit points you sacrifice (up to your bard level).